Smol-GS: Compact Representations for Abstract 3D Gaussian Splatting: Additional experiments

 In this section, we provide ablation studies on different model hyperparameters and optimization hyperparameters in \cref{app:ablation_study}, additional quantitative results in \cref{app:additional_quantitative_results}, additional qualitative results in \cref{app:additional_qualitative_results}, occupancy-octree analysis in \cref{app:octree_analysis}, encoding and decoding time on each model component per scene in \cref{app:encoding_decoding_details}, and the interpretation of learned abstract features in \cref{app:feat-visualization}.

-\subsection{Ablation Studies}
+\subsection{Ablation studies}

-We conduct ablation studies on four different hyperparameters in \ours, including feature dimension $n_f$, recursion level $R$, the loss weights on opacity regularization $\lambda_o$, and quantization regularization $\lambda_q$.
+We conduct ablation studies on four different hyperparameters in \ours, including recursion level $R$, feature dimension $n_f$, the regularization weights on opacity and quantization $\lambda_o, \lambda_q$.

-\paragraph{Recursion level $R$} The value of the recursion level $R$ controls the compression ratio of splat coordinates.
-The ablation experiment on recursion levels $R$ is presented in \cref{table:ablation_recursion_levels,fig:ablation_recursion_levels}, the value of $R$ is set to $\{13, 14, 15, 16, 17\}$ in the experiments.
-Larger $R$ requires more storage memory of coordinate in a linear manner, and leads to better reconstruction quality.
+\paragraph{Recursion level \boldsymbol{$R$}} The value of the total recursion depth $R$ controls the compression ratio of splat coordinates.
+The ablation experiment on recursion level $R$ is presented in \cref{table:ablation_recursion_levels,fig:ablation_recursion_levels}, where $R \in \{14, 15, 16, 17, 18\}$ in the experiments.
+Larger $R$ requires linearly more storage memory of coordinates, and leads to better reconstruction quality.
 Recursion level $R=16$ provides a good trade-off between compression ratio and reconstruction quality.
-Different datasets might prefer different $R$ for the best trade-off due to the different space ranges, e.g., \tandt prefers $R=17$.

-\paragraph{Feature dimension $n_f$} The value of $n_f$ controls the dimensionality of abstract features.
-The ablation experiment on feature dimension $n_f$ is presented in \cref{table:ablation_feature_dimension,fig:ablation_feature_dimension}, the value of $n_f$ is set to $\{4, 6, 8, 16, 32\}$ in the experiments.
+\paragraph{Feature dimension \boldsymbol{$n_f$}} The value of $n_f$ controls the dimensionality of abstract features.
+The ablation experiment on feature dimension $n_f$ is presented in \cref{table:ablation_feature_dimension,fig:ablation_feature_dimension}, where $n_f \in \{ 4, 6, 8, 16, 24\}$ in the experiments.
 Larger $n_f$ requires more storage space for features, while improving the reconstruction quality.
-We choose feature dimension $n_f=8$ for compact storage and competitive reconstruction quality.
+We choose feature dimension $n_f=8$ for compact storage and competitive reconstruction quality, as higher dimensionality yields marginal reconstruction gains while substantially increasing storage costs.